List of As Told by Ginger characters: Lois Foutley

 Lois "Lola" Foutley is Ginger and Carl's mother.
 She is supposedly 31 years old, but this is likely a lie; she's most likely around 40, assuming that she's close in age to Dr. Dave.
 Lois is also a Nurse.
 She seems to be fond of celery in the later episodes, and can often be seen munching away.
 Although she is a nurturing mother to Ginger and Carl, she is also something of a strict disciplinarian, and does not hesitate to put her foot down when she feels it is necessary; for example, in Kiss and Make-up, Ginger, Dodie, and Macie create their own make-up using crayons, pudding, and other household ingredients.
-Lois becomes furious at this blatant defiance, for she had already told Ginger that she was too young to wear makeup, and subsequently grounds Ginger "indefinitely" without hearing her reasoning.
+Lois forbids Ginger to wear makeup because she believes Ginger is too young.
+When she finds out Ginger disobeyed her and wore makeup for her school photo, she becomes furious and subsequently grounds Ginger "indefinitely" without hearing her reasoning.
 However, with Carl, Lois seems to have adopted a "don't ask, don't tell" philosophy.
 In episode 23, it is revealed that Lois has a strange fear of accountants (although mentioned in passing and never brushed up upon again).
 Within the same episode, you can hear her mutter to herself her wish of the demise of all pygmy elephants.
 Although it has been debatable among fans.
 Often, leaving many fans to review the episode over to try and catch it.
 She drives an old blue Volkswagen Beetle, which has an engine fire in the episode TGIF.
-In "TGIF" Buzz was urging her that she has to immediately contact professional help to deal with the mold within in the Foutley House.
+In "TGIF" Buzz was urging her that she has to immediately contact professional help to deal with the mold in the Foutley House.